 - - For the period 2013-2015, Elisa will be responsible for the legal component of the European Commission (FP7)-funded project "LUC4C: Land Use Change: Assessing the Net Climate Forcing and Options for Climate Change Mitigation", in cooperation with Professor Mark D.A.
 Rounsevell in the School of Geosciences

-- - Starting in March 2014, Elisa will carry out a consultancy for the Organization for Economic Co-operation and Development (OECD) and FAO to draft international guidelines on responsible agricultural investment, that will be considered by, and revised in accordance with feedback from, a multi-stakeholder Advisory Group on Responsible Business Conduct along the Agricultural Supply Chains throughout 2014.
+- - Since March 2014, Elisa has been carrying out a consultancy for the Organization for Economic Co-operation and Development (OECD) and FAO to draft international guidelines on responsible agricultural investment, that are being considered by, and revised in accordance with feedback from, a multi-stakeholder Advisory Group on Responsible Business Conduct along the Agricultural Supply Chains throughout 2014.

 Recent research activities: